praj2408/Insurance-Premium-Prediction-using-MLops-DVC/README.md

 ```
 python app.py
 ```

-## Model information
-The machine learning model used in this project is a catboost regression model, which was trained using scikit-learn.
-The model takes in demographic and medical information about an individual and predicts their insurance premium.

-## Results and analysis

-After training the model, we achieved an R-squared value of 0.88 (88% accuracy) on the test data, indicating a moderate level of predictive power.
-We also created visualizations to explore the relationships between different features and insurance premiums.

 ## Contributions
 Contributions to this project are welcome!
 To contribute, please follow the standard GitHub workflow for pull requests.